uphold/docs/_transparency.md

 </code></pre>

 ### Transfer of Value
-The entry below shows how a user transferring 1.3 bitcoin to a "dollar card," effectively exchanging bitcoin for dollars, would be encoded on the ledger.
+The entry below shows how a user transferring 1.3 bitcoin to a "dollar card", effectively exchanging bitcoin for dollars, would be encoded on the ledger.
 In this entry, two liabilities are affected.
 The first is a loss of 1.3 BTC as an obligation, and the second is a gain of $507.51 USD as an obligation.
 Which makes sense: when a user transfers the bitcoin to their dollar card, Uphold no longer owes them that bitcoin.
 Instead, Uphold owes them the $507.51 they exchanged for that bitcoin.
 <pre class="inline"><code>{
   "type": "liability",
   "out": {